Warning! There have been changes to the course - please refer to the transition information

 - apply professional skills- team work, leadership and ethical behaviour.
 Demonstrate, through self-leadership, a duty of care, honesty, integrity, fairness and knowledge of principles and law to uphold the ethical requirements of the profession.

-A bachelor degree from a recognised tertiary institution and at least 3 years subsequent, relevant work experience; OR
+A bachelor degree from a recognised tertiary institution and at least 3 years subsequent, relevant work experience.

-Successful completion of the Curtin Graduate Certificate in Business.
+Successful completion of Curtin University's Graduate Certificate in Business.

 English Proficiency Requirements